MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Experiments

-\textbf{General Object Reconstruction.} To assess the performance of our proposed approach, we compare our improved version on 3DGS~\citep{kerbl2023gaussiansplatting} and Scaffold-GS~\citep{lu2024scaffold} baselines with their original methods.
+To assess the performance of our proposed approach, we compare our improved version on 3DGS~\cite{kerbl2023gaussiansplatting}, Scaffold-GS~\cite{lu2024scaffold}, and 3D-HGS~\cite{3dhgs} baselines with their original methods.
+We also compare our method with recent state-of-the-art 3D NVS methods, including Instant-NGP~\cite{instant-ngp}, Plenoxels~\cite{fridovich2022plenoxels}, Mip-NeRF 360~\cite{mip-nerf360}, 2DGS~\cite{2dgs}, Fre-GS~\cite{zhang2024fregs}, GES~\cite{hamdi2024ges}, and SeeLe~\cite{huang2025seele}.
 The quantitative results are shown in Table \ref{t1_rec}.
-As shown in Table \ref{t1_rec}, we conduct general object reconstruction experiments on three commonly used datasets, such as Mip-NeRF 360~\citep{mip-nerf360}, Tank\&Temples~\citep{tanktemple}, and Deep Blending~\citep{deepblending}.
-In Table \ref{t1_rec}, It can be observed that our method integrated into 3DGS and Scaffold-GS achieves SOTA results in terms of PSNR, SSIM, and LPIPS.
-In particular, Tank\&Temples~\citep{tanktemple} is a more challenging dataset than the others, containing more challenging scenes with the presence of texture-less regions, lighting changes, and reflections.
-As for qualitative comparisons, we present them in Fig.~\ref{vis_rec}, showing the comparisons of 3DGS, Scaffold-GS, and their improvements by integrating our method.
-It can be observed that our method can improve the novel view synthesis performance quantitatively and qualitatively.
-In particular, previous methods are struggling to deal with scenes with strong reflection, fine details, and powerful lighting changes, leading to the phenomena of floaters, distortion, and over-smoothness.
-In contrast, our proposed multi-view regulated learning can impose multi-view constraints into the learning phase of 3D Gaussians so the trained model can interpolate novel views accurately.
-It indicates that previous methods integrated with our method can achieve better quantitative results and reconstruct more satisfying details.
+We conduct general object NVS experiments on three commonly used datasets, such as Mip-NeRF 360~\cite{mip-nerf360}, Tank\&Temples~\cite{tanktemple}, and Deep Blending~\cite{deepblending}.
+In Table \ref{t1_rec}, it can be observed that our method, integrated into 3DGS, Scaffold-GS, and 3D-HGS, achieves state-of-the-art results in terms of PSNR, SSIM, and LPIPS.
+In particular, Tank\&Temples~\cite{tanktemple} is a more challenging dataset than the others, containing more challenging scenes with the presence of texture-less regions, lighting changes, and reflections.